Guiana Space Centre: BEC/ELA-1/ELV

-The pad at Giunana was demolished and subsequently rebuilt as the first launch complex for Ariane as ELA (Ensemble de Lancement Ariane).
+The pad at Guiana was demolished and subsequently rebuilt as the first launch complex for Ariane as ELA (Ensemble de Lancement Ariane).
 Redesignated later as ELA-1, it was used for Ariane 1 and Ariane 2 and 3 launches until being retired in 1989.

 In November 2001, it was refurbished again for the Vega rocket and renamed ELV (Ensemble de Lancement Vega).
-The first launch was launched on 13 February 2012.
+The first launch was on 13 February 2012.